Seplat Petroleum Development Company Plc (LON:SEPL) Announces $0.03 Dividend

 Seplat Petroleum Development Company Plc (LON:SEPL) declared a dividend on Thursday, April 29th, Upcoming.Co.Uk reports.
-Stockholders of record on Tuesday, May 25th will be paid a dividend of $0.03 per share on Thursday, June 10th.
-This represents a dividend yield of 1.92%.
+Investors of record on Tuesday, May 25th will be paid a dividend of $0.03 per share on Thursday, June 10th.
+This represents a yield of 1.92%.
 The ex-dividend date of this dividend is Tuesday, May 25th.
-The official announcement can be viewed at this link.
+The official announcement can be accessed at this link.

 Receive News & Ratings for Seplat Petroleum Development Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Seplat Petroleum Development and related companies with MarketBeat.com's FREE daily email newsletter.